How JWT Works — Complete Authentication Developer Guide (2026)

 secretKey

-- Header defines algorithm used for signing.
+)- Header — defines algorithm used for signing.

-- Payload stores user data and claims.
+- Payload — stores user data and claims.

-- Signature ensures token integrity.
+- Signature — ensures token integrity and authenticity.

-- If payload changes, signature becomes invalid.
+- If payload is tampered, signature becomes invalid.

-- Base64 encoding makes token URL-safe.
+- Base64 URL encoding makes token transmission safe.

 4. Storing JWT in Frontend

-axios.post("/login", {
+axios.post("/login", { email, password })

 .then(response => {